jkurthoconnor/language-specific-problems/exercises/js_functions.md

   This is global

 Explanation:
-  Because `someFunction()` declares its own `myVar`, this function-scoped variableshadows the global `myVar` declared at the top of the program.
+  Functions in JS create their own scope.
+Because `someFunction()` declares its own `myVar`, this function-scoped variable shadows the global `myVar` declared at the top of the program.
 As a result, when the function assigns `This is local` to `myVar`, `myVar` resolves to the local function-scoped variable.  `console.log(myVar)` has no access to the local / function scoped variable, so there `myVar` resolves to the global variable, and the line logs `This is global`